QXIP/queryda/README.md

 You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.js) for an example).

 ## Credits
-Based on [Coffeescript](https://github.com/ryx/elasticwatch) version by Rico Pfaus.
+Original Fork based on [Coffeescript](https://github.com/ryx/elasticwatch) version by Rico Pfaus.
 All rights reserved by the respective owners.